-Photographing the Super Blood Wolf Moon and Total Lunar Eclipse of January 2019 in NYC Area
+Photographing the Super Blood Wolf Moon and Total Lunar Eclipse of January 2019 in the NYC Area

 Second, I waited patiently until it was almost time for the lunar eclipse–that was, around 11.40 pm to step outside and photograph the super blood wolf moon and lunar eclipse.
 I spotted the moon right away, almost right above my head.
 Because of the wind, the few clouds would often cover the moon, on and off, making it pretty difficult to photograph it.